-The University of Canberra (UC) is a dynamic university with great ambition, partnering with government, business and industry locally and internationally to challenge the status quo through the pursuit of best practice in teaching, learning and research.
+The University of Canberra is a dynamic university with great ambition which has risen to the 10th ranking of universities in Australia (Times Higher Education World University Rankings 2020).
+The university partners with government, business and industry locally and internationally to challenge the status quo through the pursuit of best practice in teaching, learning and research.
 UC’s place-based identity ensures that it exists to serve Australia’s capital community and its surrounding region with a strong impact on the nation.
 The universities success in research and education has been internationally recognised, resulting in UC becoming the world’s fastest rising university (QS, 2019).

-To be successful in the role you will have a PhD in biostatistics, epidemiology or statistics plus advanced skills in bio statistical analysis and demonstrated research expertise.
+This is an opportunity to work in a fun, hardworking, and highly successful research team on multidisciplinary and diverse projects.
+To be successful in the role you will have a Ph.D. in biostatistics, epidemiology or statistics plus advanced skills in bio statistical analysis and demonstrated research expertise.

 The University offers excellent conditions and benefits such as flexible, family-friendly policies, on site gym, on site medical services, a supermarket and childcare facilities.

 UC’s Strategic Plan 2018-2022 sets a goal to be the national sector leader in equity, diversity, inclusion and access, and the ambitious goals of our Aboriginal and Torres Strait Islander Strategic Plan are designed to ensure that our Indigenous students and staff flourish in a welcoming and culturally safe environment.
 UC encourages applications from Aboriginal and Torres Strait Islander people, people with disabilities and people from culturally diverse groups.